WilliamSchack/Repetitionless-Lite/Documentation/docs/Scripting/Repetitionless.CustomWindows.Texture2DArrayWindowBase.md

 Draws a texture element in the textures list

-<b>When modifying the height in any way Repaint(); should be called to update it on the same GUI call, otherwise will be updated on the next</b>
+<strong>When modifying the height in any way Repaint(); should be called to update it on the same GUI call, otherwise will be updated on the next</strong>

 ---